jbrownbridge/puppet-aws-functions/README.markdown

 Installation
 ------------

-These files should be placed in your puppet config tree in a module at lib/puppet/parser/functions
+The files in functions should be placed in your puppet config tree in a module at lib/puppet/parser/functions.
+The files in facter should be placed in lib/facter.

 ### Dependencies

 - fog gem
 - curl
+- facter ec2_meta_data lib

 ### Credentials